 All runs use temperature~0.7 sampling with fixed environment seeds; stochastic environment dynamics and sampling are the sources of run-to-run randomness.
 Each model--environment condition is a single run; we do not average over multiple seeds, so per-environment estimates carry non-trivial sampling uncertainty.
-The approximate rodent values shown as diamond markers in figures are not measured in our environments; they are reference anchors derived from published learning curves under different protocols and outcome metrics (see the Rodent Baseline Construction appendix).
+The approximate rodent values shown as diamond markers in figures are not measured in our environments; they are reference anchors derived from published learning curves under different protocols and outcome metrics (see the \emph{\nameref{app:baselines}} appendix).

 \paragraph{Ablations.} Using Qwen2.5-VL-7B as the reference model, we ablate: \begin{itemize} \item \textbf{History length} $h \in \{1, 3, 5, 10\}$: number of past observation-action pairs retained in context. \item \textbf{Prompt variant}: default, minimal (stripped-down), chain-of-thought (CoT), and few-shot (with example trajectories). \item \textbf{Action batch size} $k \in \{1, 4, 8, 16\}$: number of actions per API call. \item \textbf{Vision}: VLM with image input vs.\ text-only LLM (Qwen2.5-Instruct without vision encoder) at 7B and 32B scales, both using ASCII text observations.
 This tests whether the vision encoder helps even when the input is text. \end{itemize}